pragma-/pbot/README.md

 * [`ban`](doc/Admin.md#banmute) and [`mute`](doc/Admin.md#banmute) will intelligently set banmasks; supports timeouts
 * [`ban`](doc/Admin.md#banmute) and [`mute`](doc/Admin.md#banmute) can take a comma-separate list of nicks.
 Will intelligently group them into multiple `MODE +bbbb` commands
 * [`kick`](doc/Admin.md#kick) can take a comma-separated list of nicks; also accepts wildcards
-* and much, much, more
+* and much, much more!

 ### Channel management